Lightnicus/venjakob/docs/reload-system-documentation.md

 6. Updated quote information is now visible in the management tab
 7. When user copies a variant, the new variant appears in the management tab immediately

+### Sales Opportunity System Example
+1. User opens SalesOpportunitiesManagement tab (loads sales opportunities list)
+2. User opens SalesOpportunityDetail tab for a specific opportunity (tab shows "Verkaufschance: Original Keyword")
+3. User edits the keyword and other properties in SalesOpportunityDetail
+4. User saves the changes
+5. SalesOpportunityDetail updates its tab title to "Verkaufschance: New Keyword"
+6. SalesOpportunityDetail triggers a reload signal for 'sales-opportunity'
+7. SalesOpportunitiesManagement automatically reloads its data
+8. Updated sales opportunity information is now visible in the management tab

 ## Extension

 To add reload and tab title functionality to new components: